compute-tooling/compute-studio/docs/IOSCHEMA.md

 # Input-Output Schema

 COMP relies on three primary JSON schemas: Meta Parameters, Model Parameters, and Outputs.
 COMP uses them to derive the COMP input form representing your model's default specification and your model's output page.
-One of the required Python functions in the next step of this guide will also rely on these scheme to validate user adjustments on the COMP input form.
+One of the required Python functions in the next step of this guide will also rely on these schemas to validate user adjustments on the COMP input form.
+The [ParamTools][3] project is compatible with the inputs schemas below and can be used for the parameter processing and validation that is described in the Python functions documentation.

 Meta Parameters
 --------------------------------